jojoakh/Test-your-knowledge/README.md

 ### Acknowledgement

-- I would like to say a big thank you to my mentor for this project, [Alan Bushell](https://github.com/Alan-Bushell) for his support throughout the development of this project.
+- I would like to say a big thank you to my mentor, [Alan Bushell](https://github.com/Alan-Bushell) for his support and feedbacks throughout the development of this project.
 - I would like to thank my lovely husband for being there all the time i needed his help and for supporting me to take this step into software development.
-- I would like to thank the [Tutor Assistance](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/tutor) for their help with troubleshooting and debugging some project issues.
+- I would like to thank the [Tutor Assistance](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/tutor) for their help with debugging some project issues.